Euro zone yields drop on rising expectations of more ECB stimulus

 The spread between 10-year U.S. Treasuries and their lower-yielding German counterpart has widened by almost 15 basis points this month to just over 150 basis points, reflecting the divergent monetary policy outlooks in the two regions.

-Spanish 10-year yields were up 1 basis point at 2.02 percent, while Portuguese yields rose 3 bps to 2.62 percent.

-In Spain, investors worry a win for secessionists in a regional election in wealthy Catalonia on Sunday could trigger political instability.
-In Portugal, the Oct.
-4 elections are likely to produce a hung parliament.

-On the supply side, the Netherlands raised 2.8 billion euros at a three-year bond auction.
-The April 2018 bond was issued in January and has never traded with a positive yield.
+On the supply side, the Netherlands was due to issue 2.5-3.5 billion euros of three-year bonds.
+The April 2018 bond on offer was issued in January and has never traded with a positive yield.
 (Reporting by Marius Zaharia; Editing by Hugh Lawson)

 * Euro zone investor morale up (Adds details, updates prices)